vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 Notable:

-- `"IsLeader": true` indicates this tablet is active, is the `primary`, and is running probes
+`"IsLeader": true` indicates this tablet is active, is the `primary`, and is running probes.
-- `"IsDormant": false,` means an app has recently issued a `check`, and the throttler is probing for lag at high frequency.
+`"IsDormant": false,` means that an application has recently issued a `check`, and the throttler is probing for lag at high frequency.

 On a `REPLICA` tablet:

 ```shell
 $ curl -s http://tablet2:15100/throttler/status | jq .
 ```

+This API call returns the following JSON object:

 ```json
 {
   "Keyspace": "commerce",